nervosnetwork/force-bridge-btc/docs/design.md

 ### Off-Chain

 In this stage, we will make some scripts or command line tools to help users and signers construct transactions, monitor the chain events and even trigger the follow up actions automatically.

+There are 3 modules in plan right now:
+- A user client for users to deal with the deposit request, mint XT and other actions.
+- A signer client for signers to deal with bonding, redemption and other actions.
+- A guard service for users who want to get profits by watching frand behaviors on CKB and triggering the liquidation.